JohnMasen/ChakraCore.NET/README.md

 # ChakraCore.NET
-A dotnet hosting library for chakra (javascript) engine
+A dotnet hosting library for chakracore (javascript) engine